3mdeb/verified-boot/measured_boot.md

 untrusted code from being executed, but it makes it impossible for the execution of such code to go undetected.

-Every single piece of code executed since the start up to the end of the measured boot process has its digest calculated.
+Every single piece of code executed since the start-up to the end of the measured boot process has its digest calculated.
 The digests, called measurements, are then stored for future reference using the Root of Trust for Storage.
 The Root of Trust for Reporting allows to reliably analyze the